 - Transplanting to the garden: Set transplants in the garden after the last spring frost.

-- Outdoor planting time: Sow lemon balm in spring about the average date of the last frost.
+- Outdoor planting time: Sow lemon balm in spring at about the average date of the last frost.
 Seeds can be slow to germinate.
 Also, sow seed in late summer or fall.
 Root divisions can be planted at any time during the growing season but will become established quicker in cool weather.
 Cuttings from new growth can be started in moist sand.

 - Planting depth: Sow lemon balm seed ¼ inch deep; very light cover is all lemon balm needs for germination.
-Keep the seedbed moist until seed germinates.
+Keep the seedbed moist until the seed germinates.

 - Spacing: Thin successful seedlings to 8 inches apart and later thin plants to 18 inches apart.
 Space rows 18 to 24 inches apart.

 - How much to plant: Grow 4 lemon balm plants for cooking; grow 6 to 12 plants for tea and preserving.

 Lemon Balm Companion Plants